paulazoo/behavior/analysis/Docs.md

 - **HitMovements** outputs

 ## Outputs to folder:
-- movement_percent_scaled.npy of the movement data scaled between 0 and 100%
+- movement_percent_scaled_trial#.npy of the movement data scaled between 0 and 100%
 - mean_p.npy of E[paths]
 - var_p.npy of Var[paths]
 - num_movements.npy an integer of the number of movements extracted